The canonical dimension of modules for Iwasawa algebras: Finite length admissible representations

-Thus the fixed vectors of $V$ under any open subgroup of $SL_n(F)$ are finite-dimensional, so $V$ is an admissible representation of $SL_n(F)$.\\ Now let $N = GL_n(\mathcal{O}_F) \cap K$.
-Since $K$ acts trivially on $V$, by Lemma 5.1.2 of \jcite{breuil2023gkdimension}, the canonical dimension
+Thus the fixed vectors of $V$ under any open subgroup of $SL_n(F)$ are finite-dimensional, so $V$ is an admissible representation of $SL_n(F)$.\\ Moreover, we can use the above equality of vector spaces to compare the canonical dimensions.
+Suppose that $H$ is uniform pro-$p$.
+Because $SL_n(F) \cap Z$ is finite, we may without loss of generality choose $K$ to be both uniform pro-$p$ and have trivial intersection with $H$.
+Then, $HK \leq GL_n(F)$ is an open uniform pro-$p$ subgroup, and recalling the notation of \Cref{asymptotic growth thm},